Henry Schein Inc at Robert W Baird Global Healthcare Conference

 Jeffrey D. Johnson - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

-All right.
-Good morning.
-Why don't we get started.
-My name is Jeff Johnson.
-I'm the Senior Medical Technology Analyst at Baird.
-And our next presentation this morning is from Henry Schein, a leading global distributor of dental and medical supplies.
+All right, guys.
+We are back live now.
+So good afternoon, everyone.
+I think we'll get started here.
+Hopefully, as many of you know on the call, my name is Jeff Johnson.
+I'm the Senior Medical Technology Analyst at Baird, and our next presentation this afternoon is from Henry Schein, a leading global distributor of dental and medical supply products.

-With us today from Schein, we're very pleased to have Chairman and Chief Executive Officer, Stanley Bergman; and Executive Vice President and Chief Financial Officer, Steven Paladino.
+With us today from Schein, we're pleased to have Chairman and Chief Executive Officer Stanley Bergman; Executive Vice President and Chief Financial Officer, Steve Paladino; and Vice President of Investor Relations, Carolynne Borders.

-Stanley or Steve, I'll turn it over to you if you have a few minutes -- if you want to say anything in prepared remarks.
-And then we'll just kind of move right into Q&A.
+Steve, I'll turn it over to you.
+I think you had a couple of things you wanted to say, and then we'll move right into Q&A.

 Henry Schein Inc at Robert W Baird Global Healthcare Conference Transcript